dint-dev/database/adapters/postgre/README.md

 # Overview
 Provides an adapter for using the package [database](https://pub.dev/packages/database) with [PostgreSQL](https://www.postgresql.org/).
-The implementation uses the package [postgres](https://pub.dev/packages/postgres).
+The implementation relies on the package [postgres](https://pub.dev/packages/postgres).

 # Getting started